halizz821/halizz821/README.md

 Welcome to my GitHub profile!
-I'm Sayyed Hamed Alizadeh Moghaddam, a passionate PhD student at Queen's University, specializing in remote sensing and the application of machine learning algorithms for processing satellite/airborne images.
+I'm Hamed Alizadeh, a passionate PhD student at Queen's University, specializing in remote sensing and the application of machine learning algorithms for processing satellite/airborne images.
 I am enthusiastic about leveraging the power of data analysis and artificial intelligence to gain valuable insights from Earth observation data.

 _**Education:**_